pklaus/pi-top-install/README.md

 "Brightness not working - pi hub in strange state?" in this repository, which also contains the information needed to resolve this problem.

-**4 - Use the pi-top speaker with Raspbian**
+**4 - Use the pi-top speaker with Raspbian Jessie (and pi-topOS)**

-Thanks to Norman Lawrence we have now well written instructions for the installation of the pi-top- speaker, see https://github.com/rricharz/pi-top-install/blob/master/speaker.txt
+Thanks to Norman Lawrence we have now well written instructions for the installation of the pi-top- speaker. see https://github.com/rricharz/pi-top-install/blob/master/speaker.txt

 You are encouraged to contribute to this repository.
 See https://guides.github.com/activities/hello-world/